drinfernoo/repository.example/README.md

 <description>DESCRIPTION OF YOUR REPO HERE</description>
 ```

-While not required, it is also recommended to replace `icon.png` and `fanart.jpg` in the `/repository.example` folder with art relevant to your repository or the add-ons contained within. `icon.png` should be 512x512 px, and `fanart.jpg` should be 1920x1080 px, or a similar ratio.
+While not required, it is also recommended to replace `icon.png` and `fanart.jpg` in the `repository.example` folder with art relevant to your repository or the add-ons contained within. `icon.png` should be 512x512 px, and `fanart.jpg` should be 1920x1080 px, or a similar ratio.

-Finally, rename the `/repository.example` folder to match whatever add-on ID you chose earlier.
+Finally, rename the `repository.example` folder to match whatever add-on ID you chose earlier.

 ### Adding add-ons to your repository
 ---